✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Next.js App Router Configuration #

-R3F requires client-side rendering for WebGL initialization, so all Canvas and scene code must live in components marked with the 'use client' directive.
-We'll configure transpilePackages for Three.js ecosystem compatibility.
+R3F requires client-side rendering for WebGL initialization, so I prompted Cursor to mark all Canvas and scene components with the 'use client' directive and configure transpilePackages for Three.js ecosystem compatibility.

 React Version R3F Version Next.js Version Notes